Continuous Memory Representation for Anomaly Detection: Introduction

 \section{Introduction}

 With the recent advances in deep neural networks, anomaly detection (AD) has been applied for a wide range of applications such as manufacturing industry~\cite{indu_survey,patchcore}, video surveillance~\cite{surveil_survey, surveil}, and medical imaging~\cite{schlegl2019f, squid}.
 Despite its success, there are still several limitations hindering the broader applicability across many practical scenarios.
 In particular, one major bottleneck is the collection of a sufficient amount of anomalous data, which is scarce by definition of an anomaly.
 Furthermore, many AD systems often require considerable effort for pixel-wise labeling of `normal' versus `abnormal' data.
-Due to these challenges, there is a growing interest in developing methods in an unsupervised manner, which have demonstrated very promising results even when trained solely with normal data ~\cite{patchcore}.
+Due to these challenges, there has been a growing interest in developing methods in an unsupervised manner where we train AD models solely with normal data~\cite{patchcore}.

-As notable examples, PatchCore~\cite{patchcore}, PaDim~\cite{padim}, and SPADE\cite{spade} proposed using additional memory that directly stores normal features (or distributions).
+As notable examples, PatchCore~\cite{patchcore}, PaDiM~\cite{padim}, and SPADE\cite{spade} proposed using additional memory that directly stores normal features (or distributions).
 During inference, these memory-based methods detect anomalies based on the distance between the testing input and its nearest neighbor in their memory, as shown in~\cref{fig:space}(a).
-While showing promising performance, these methods necessitate storing a wide array of diverse normal features in memory, resulting in high space complexity and resource-intensive search operations.
-Moreover, these methods are often ineffective in identifying the characteristics of global anomalies due to their diversity, resulting in suboptimal AD performance (see~\cref{tab:space}).
+While showing promising performance, these methods require storing a wide array of diverse normal features in memory, resulting in high space complexity and resource-intensive search operations.
+Moreover, these methods are often ineffective in identifying the characteristics of global anomalies due to their diversity, leading to suboptimal AD performance (see~\cref{tab:space}).